 Preparing to meet with an employer?
 Plan to field the following interview questions.

-I work with creative industry recruiters on a daily basis, so I thought it fitting to ask them about their go-to interview questions.
-How do they assess applicants to make sure they're a good fit for a particular creative job?
+How do employers and recruiters assess applicants to make sure they're a good fit for a particular creative job?
 How do they separate the qualified from the unqualified?
-How do they make sure during the interview that candidates know their stuff?
+How do they make sure during the job interview that candidates know their stuff?

 It all starts with asking the right interview questions.
 So, if you're a creative job seeker or freelancer looking to land work, pay attention.
-I've uncovered some of the most common interview questions hiring managers ask.
-Here are some interview tips to help you put your best foot forward during the meeting.
+Here are some of the most common interview questions hiring managers ask:

 What projects are you working on right now?

 Whether you're a freelancer or looking for a full-time job, this interview question can uncover whether or not you're staying busy and working on projects to improve your craft.
 Use your answer to speak to your ambition, expertise and motivation.